Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/README.md

 ### Repository structure:

-This repository has all the tools developed to create a system that allow try to increase the interaction between humans and humanoids throght the emotions recognition and the body lenguage.
+This repository has all the tools developed to create a system that allow try to increase the interaction between humans and humanoids throgh the emotions recognition and the body language.

 * The folder **Complet project** has the complet system developed with the explanation of the scripts and the tool used.